Create an MCP server to expose your data

 MCP Protocol

-Anthropic proposed a novel standard for AI agents to access data sources called the Model Context Protocol (MCP) You can read more about it .
+Anthropic proposed a novel standard for AI agents to access data sources called the Model Context Protocol (MCP) You can read more about it from Anthropic's blog here.
 Aesoperator implements MCP to give its operators direct access to your systems and data while maintaining security and control.

 How MCP Works in Aesoperator